YaleSpinup/ecs-api/README.md

 resources.
 If you only provide the `CreateServiceInput` with the task definition name, the cluster name and the service registries, it will assume those resources already exist and just try to create the service.

-Example request body of new cluster, new task definition, new service registry and new service:
+Example request body of new cluster, new task definition, new service registry, repository credentials and the new service:

 ```json
 {